Detectability of microlensed gravitational waves: Introduction

-In prior work,~\citet{Diego:2019lcd} studied the effects of macromodel lensing on microlensing, primarily in the limit of extreme magnification. \citet{cheung2020microlensing} studied how Type-I images produced by the macromodel are altered by stellar-mass lenses, concluding that the GWs will likely propagate through such small-scale lenses unimpeded. \citet{mishra} studied the effects of macromodel on fields of microlenses in various configurations and stellar densities.
-Here we continue the line of investigation in \citet{cheung2020microlensing}, investigating Type-II images in the context of the microlensing detection and science case.
+In prior work,~\citet{Diego:2019lcd} studied the effects of macromodel lensing on microlensing, primarily in the limit of extreme magnification. \citet{Cheung_2021} studied how type-\Rom{1} images produced by the macromodel are altered by stellar-mass lenses in the regime of low magnification, concluding that the GWs will likely propagate through such small-scale lenses unimpeded. \citet{mishra} studied the effects of macromodel on fields of microlenses in various configurations and stellar densities.
+Here, focusing on the low magnification regime (macromagnification $\mu \lesssim 10$), we investigate type-\Rom{2} images in the context of the microlensing detection and science case and carry out parameter estimation for the first time.
+We find that type-\Rom{2} images produce larger microlensing-induced mismatches (the mismatch between a strongly lensed image and the microlensed version of the same image) than type-\Rom{1} images, supporting prior findings by~\citet{mishra}, and that for the case of microlensing of type-\Rom{1} images, the microlens parameters will generally not be possible to recover with the current parameter estimation searches. \footnote{In \cite{seo2022improving}, the authors showed that the microlens mass for type I images could be recovered if the injected waveform is lensed by an isolated point mass with an additional constant magnification.
+This is different from the cases considered in this work, where the injected microlensed waveforms are computed considering the full compound lens model as a whole, for which the microlens parameters cannot be recovered for the type-\Rom{1} image case.}

 This paper is organized as follows.
-In Section \hyperref[sec:methods]{2}, we review the geometrical optics and wave optics calculations relevant to the compounded lens model comprising of a galactic lens and a stellar-mass lens.
-In Section \hyperref[sec:results]{3}, we then show the wave optics amplification factor around a type \Rom{2} image.
+In Section \hyperref[sec:methods]{2}, we review the geometrical optics and wave optics calculations relevant to the compounded lens model comprising of a galaxy-scale lens and a stellar-mass lens.
+In Section \hyperref[sec:results]{3}, we then show the wave optics amplification factor around a type-\Rom{2} image.
 We also present the deviation induced in the waveform due to the microlens and discuss the detectability of such deviations.
-In Section \hyperref[sec:implication]{4}, we will discuss implication of our work on the detection of microlensing.
+We discuss the recovery of the microlens's parameter and the detectability of microlensing of signals from the compounded lens model with Bayesian analysis.
+In Section \hyperref[sec:implication]{4}, we will discuss implications of our work on the detection of microlensing.
 Throughout the paper, we will use geometrical units with $c = G = 1$.